Inheritance of Properties of Spectra: Introduction

 \section{Introduction}

+This paper presents a fundamentally new differential algebraic technique, called inheritance.
+We develop an apparatus which makes it possible to automatically derive certain facts of differential algebra from their commutative counterparts.
+Roughly speaking, the problem is divided into two parts, determining automatic dependences and proving theorems for the nondifferential case.

-The technique presented shows that differential spectrum inherit some properties from spectrum.
-This idea allows to obtain results automatically.
-The first step is to find appropriate non differential property, and the second step is to show that differential spectrum inherit this property.
-The first step presented in statement~\ref{prop_lemma}.
-The reduction of a differential problem to a non differential one follows from statement~\ref{lemmaStuct}.
-The main result based on our methods is theorem~\ref{GD_theorem}.
-Using additional geometric technique such as statements~\ref{theoremUp} and~\ref{theoremDown}, theorem~\ref{GD_theorem} allows to prove geometrical properties of differential algebraic varieties such as statements~\ref{open_var} and~\ref{open_group}.
+The first step is completely described by Statement~\ref{prop_lemma}.
+The reduction of a differential problem to a nondifferential one follows from Statement~\ref{lemmaStuct}.
+The main result obtained by our method is Theorem~\ref{GD_theorem}.
+Being combined with geometric facts, such as Statements~\ref{theoremUp} and~\ref{theoremDown}, Theorem~\ref{GD_theorem} makes it possible to prove new interesting geometric properties of differential algebraic varieties, in particular, Statement~\ref{open_var} and Theorem~\ref{open_group}.
+The latter implies that all dominant morphisms of differential algebraic groups are open surjective maps.

+It is worth mentioning that other authors working in this direction used mainly the technique of characteristic sets (see, e.g., Cassidy's paper~\cite{Cs} or the classical books~\cite{Kl} and~\cite{Kl2} by Kolchin).
+We supplement the well-known technique by ideas of the inheritance method, which yields deeper geometric results.
+Some results, such as the local openness of morphisms for differential algebraic varieties (Statement~\ref{open_var}) are interesting in themselves, because they demonstrate new geometric effects; it is these effects that are the object of study in differential algebraic geometry.

+The most nontrivial part of proofs is verifying the relationship between the flatness of a commutative ring and the geometry of its differential spectrum described in Theorem~\ref{GD_theorem}.
+The reduction of the initial problem to a nondifferential problem by methods described in Sec.~4 makes it possible to establish more subtle relationship between differential spectra.
+However, it remains unclear how to manage without flatness, which does not depend on the differential ring structure.